It takes some time to build a program. How have the various Rice football coaches faired in their second year at South Main?

 Other coaches had more work to do in Year 2.
 Jimmy Kitts (8-3 in 1935), Jack Meagher (8-4 in 1930) and Jess Neely (6-3-1 in 1941) are the only other Rice coaches to finish with a winning record in their second season.

 Ultimately the successes (or failures) of Bloomgren’s predecessors have a negligible impact on his team’s outlook for 2019.
 For the most part, those that have come before him have taken a few seasons to get things up and running.
 Legendary coach Jess Neely’s best season came in Year 10.
-Time will tell where Bloomgren fits amongst the ranks.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Time will tell where Bloomgren fits amongst the ranks.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.